judas-christ/static2000/README.md

 * `templates` Source folder for templates.
 * `content` Source folder for content.
 * `globalFunctions` An object with functions that should be available on all pages and in all templates.
 Note that it is often better to use a jade mixin defined in `templates/includes/globals.jade` instead.
+* `baseUrl` Base URL for the site.
+Set this to create an XML sitemap when generating the site.

 ### API